brendanconnolly/BlogPosts/TestHuddle/Slurper/UsingGroovyToParse.md

 Besides communicating with an endpoint a major aspect of api testing is getting data into requests and out of responses.
 Out of the box SoapUI supports XPath, XQuery and JsonPath for both property transfers and assertions.
 There is no doubt that those are some powerful tools, but but for complex objects or if namespaces are involved they can be challenging to create, troubleshoot, or maintain.

-Groovy to the rescue.
+### Groovy to the Rescue

 Built in to Groovy are two classes [XmlSlurper](http://docs.groovy-lang.org/latest/html/api/groovy/util/XmlSlurper.html) and [JsonSlurper](http://docs.groovy-lang.org/latest/html/gapi/groovy/json/JsonSlurper.html) that make parsing xml and json for logging, transfers and assertions clean and easy.
-These classes will parse the response contents and allow you to easily access (using the dot or bracket syntax) even deeply nested properties
+These classes will parse the response contents and allow you to easily access (using the dot or bracket syntax) even deeply nested properties.

 ```  Groovy
 //log the category name using bracket syntax
 log.info(parsedResponse["category"]["name"])